-For professional services rendered for fees associated with Sarbanes-Oxley Section 404 requirements, \$431,000 for Fiscal 2007 and none for Fiscal 2006.
+For professional services rendered for fees associated with Sarbanes-Oxley Section 404 requirements, the Company was billed \$301,800 for Fiscal 2008 and \$431,000 for Fiscal 2007.

-During Fiscal 2007 and 2006, neither firm billed the Company for any tax consulting or other products or services.
+During Fiscal 2008 and 2007, the Company was not billed for any tax consulting or other products or services.
 The Audit Committee preapproves all audit and permitted non-audit fees before such service is rendered.